Chandni (1989 film): Music

+Box Office

+Chandni was made on a budget of 8 Crores and grossed 27 Crores worldwide at the Box Office Collection.

 Legacy

 Chandni received widespread critical acclaim upon its release, with many critics highlighting the film's impact in being instrumental in bringing an end to an era of violent action movies in Indian cinema and rejuvenating the romantic musical genre.
 The film emerged as a blockbuster and the third highest-grossing Hindi film of the year.
 The Hindu stated that "the film opened to full houses and distributors had to drastically increase the number of theatres".
 It was cited by Times of India as "one of the most-watched films of Indian Cinema."
 Hindustan Times featured the movie in its list of 'Yash Chopra's Greatest Hits' saying "it was instrumental in ending the era of violence in Bollywood and bringing back the romance into Hindi films."

 Chandni consolidated Sridevi's position as the top female star of the era.
 Describing Sridevi's performance in the film, Indiatimes wrote "True to her screen-name, she was an epitome of radiance, warmth and vivacity.
 She effortlessly introduced us to the powerful streaks, her classic, angelic character was laden with."
 The scene where she confronts Rishi Kapoor was ranked by Rediff as one of the "10 Best Scenes from Yash Chopra Films."
 While Sridevi topped the Hindustan Times list of Yash Chopra's "Top 5 Heroines", CNN-IBN ranked her #1 on its list of 'Yash Chopra's 10 Most Sensuous Heroines', saying that "Yash Chopra immortalized Sridevi as the perfect Chandni."
 The titular character became one of the most famous characters of Hindi cinema, with India Today including it in its list of 'Yash Chopra's Iconic Characters'.
 CNN-IBN listed it among 'The Cult Characters Yash Chopra Created', while NDTV featured it in its list of 'Yash Chopra's Greatest Creations' stating that the film established Sridevi "as the nation's sweetheart" and "reinforced her position as the reigning actress in Bollywood."